Dr. Ronald B. Standler

 I can also prepare a memorandum of law that summarizes and critically reviews cases, and distinguish apparently contradictory holdings.
 Such a memorandum will also include quotations from cases and with citations in Blue Book format.
 Such memoranda can save time for a litigator who is busy with court proceedings and depositions.

-In addition to a copy on paper, I can send a memorandum as an e-mail attachment or on a floppy disk, either in rich text format (RTF) or in Adobe Acrobat (PDF) format, for your secretary to use to create future Briefs via cut-and-paste, without needing to retype the quotations and citations.
-This method avoids errors in the quotations and citations in your Brief, since I obtain the quotations directly from Westlaw via a cut-and-paste.
+I can send a memorandum as an e-mail attachment in Adobe Acrobat (PDF) format — with printing enabled and cut-and-paste enabled — for your secretary to use to create future Briefs via cut-and-paste, without needing to retype the quotations and citations.
+This method avoids errors in the quotations and citations in your Brief, because I obtain the quotations directly from Westlaw via a cut-and-paste.

 Technical Information